 8a.
 Does the Board recognise that the quality of assessment in Thurrock is an issue for the safety and wellbeing of children and young people?
 Children's Social Care work is taking place to continually improve the consistency of high quality assessments in this area.
-Assessments are holistic and continued challenge is required re: any cases and ongoing staff training.
+Assessments are holistic and continued challenge is required re: any assessment that fails to take into consideration the cases and ongoing staff training.
 Managers to monitor assessments for potential CSE risks before approving.
 Managers to equally ensure that all children within the household have been considered as part of any C&F assessment.
-Senior Managers to monitor compliance and evidence G Completion in April '15 of thematic audit of current and historic CSE cases/ medium to high risk cases over a period of the last 5 yrs from 2014.
+Senior Managers to monitor G Completion in April '15 of thematic audit of current and historic CSE cases/ medium to high risk cases over a period of the last 5 yrs from 2014.
 Ongoing individual case feedback from auditor to improve any areas of immediate practice.
 Ongoing management oversight of C&F assessments re: ensuring these adequately cover all children in the household.
 AC/NL/RM Assessments clearly identify and lead to prompt actions re: risks of CSE & CSA.
 Staff feel confident, well trained & supported to assess and address CSE, CSA & neglect.
-Page 21 Education support to ensure that all Ongoing training support in schools regarding their role in information gathering G Advice to Headteachers through bulletin and briefing March 2015, Training for schools in summer term 205 NL/AC Effective & holistic assessment and information sharing by school staff.
+Education Schools will require ongoing advice and support to ensure that all information relevant to individual children and their families is appropriately recorded in school giving a long term picture of needs which is included in assessments.
+Ongoing training support in schools regarding their role in information gathering G Advice to Headteachers through bulletin and briefing March 2015, Training for schools in summer term 205 NL/AC Effective & holistic assessment and information sharing by school staff.
 8b.
 Does the introduction of the Single Assessment provide an opportunity to improve the quality of assessments, and ensure that a holistic approach is taken?
-Children's Social Care & Education Thurrock.
-The principle objective of SA is that it captures and reflects on child's journey starting from early intervention Strengthen assessment processes by MASH (Multi- agency safeguarding hub) undertaking initial CSE risk assessments (where appropriate) to increase capacity for early identification of CSE risks.
+Children's Social Care & Education Single Assessment was introduced in April 2014 in Thurrock.
+The principle objective of SA is that it captures and reflects on child's journey starting from early intervention (CAF) through to Children Social Care with a holistic approach to consider the family as an unit rather than the assessment only focusing on the subject child.
+Strengthen assessment processes by MASH (Multi- agency safeguarding hub) undertaking initial CSE risk assessments (where appropriate) to increase capacity for early identification of CSE risks.
 G Audits in Dec 14; March 15 & June 15 - ongoing spot-checks and periodic thematic audits RM/NL Evidence of an initial CSE screening assessment by MASH being completed on relevant cases and leading to appropriate further assessment and initial actions.